iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

       thinProvision: "true"
     ```

-2. Apply the yaml config:
+2. Run the following command to apply the YAML file.

     ```bash
     kubectl apply -f iomesh-mysql-sc.yaml
     ```

-## Deploy MySQL
+## Deploying MySQL

 1. Create a file named `mysql-deployment.yaml`.
 It describes a Deployment that runs MySQL and creates a PVC that consumes the IOMesh storage.